3.9.2. Rules for adding attributes to vegetation items

 Volgino

-Natural monument of regional significance Aleksandrovskie steppes and stepped vegetation on Aleksandrovskie hills
+Natural monument of regional significance Aleksandrovskie Stepi and stepped vegetation on Aleksandrovskie Sopki

-State nature reserve of regional significance Poymennaya Oak Grove in Block 86 of the Belozersky forestry
+State nature reserve of regional significance Poymennaya Dubrava in Block 86 of the Belozersky forestry

 Monakhova Krinitsa

-Natural monument Rodnik in the village of Lozovoye Rodnik in the village of Lozovoye
+Natural monument Rodnik v Sele Lozovoye Rodnik v Sele Lozovoye